Don’t think you have time to start studying, think again…

 Perfect for: People who can dedicate more time to studying.
 Especially suited to people who want constant support when studying, and may become easily distracted when working individually.
 Also, good for people who have been out of work for a long time, as they will be provided with guidance and reassurance when interacting.

-Apprenticeships basically provide on-the-job training, offered through the chosen company.
-Each apprenticeship is different (and can be in almost any industry, ranging from construction to retail), but they can be a great way of earning whilst you learn.
+Apprenticeships provide on-the-job training, offered through your employer.
+There are many different types of apprenticeship (they can be in almost any industry, ranging from construction to retail), and they’re a great way of earning whilst you learn.

 Although some apprenticeships are targeted solely at candidates between the ages of 16 and 18, many large companies offer them to candidates of any age.